-- g.
+- e.
+In the HTTPS panel, define how the device handles secure HTTP traffic. - f.
+Check Via WAN to allow traffic from the wide area network.
+Note: HTTPS traffic via LAN is enabled by default and cannot be changed. - g.
 Configure HTTPS Port.
-By default, 443. - 8.
+By default, 443. - 7.
 Set up Bootloader Protection by setting a u-boot password. - a.
 Enter a password and click Enable.
 The password will be set immediately. - b.
 To change the password, enter a new password and click Change Password. - c.
-To disable the password, click Disable. - 9.
-Click Finish. - 10.
+To disable the password, click Disable. - 8.
+Click Finish. - 9.
 To save your changes, click Save and Apply.